thisKonrad/drag_n_drop_vanilla_script/README.md

     49: return a reduced value of the selected array in line 44, that overgives the position offset over the not dragged items to the dropzone

+    reduce starts at the closest item (closet) where the dragged item is dragged over to the next border of the next item (child).